-U.S. source FDAP payments that would otherwise be subject to 30 percent withholding at source when paid to a non-U.S. partnership (such as the REIT) are treated as being made directly to the partners of the non-U.S. partnership in certain circumstances.
-For example, a payment made to a non-U.S. partnership with non-U.S. partners is treated as made directly to a non-U.S. partner if the non-U.S. partnership satisfies certain documentation requirements and a non-U.S. clearing organization or the financial institution through which the partner beneficially owns its partnership interest is a "qualified intermediary" that can reliably associate the payment with documentation that establishes the beneficial owner as a non-U.S. person entitled to a reduced rate of withholding under an applicable U.S. treaty.
+U.S. source FDAP payments that would otherwise be subject to the 30 percent Section 1441 FDAP Withholding at source when paid to a non-U.S. partnership (such as the REIT) are treated as being made directly to the partners of the non-U.S. partnership in certain circumstances.
+For example, a payment made to a non-U.S.

+partnership with non-U.S. partners is treated as made directly to a non-U.S. partner if the non-U.S. partnership satisfies certain documentation requirements and a non-U.S. clearing organization (or a financial institution), through which the partner beneficially owns its partnership interest, is a "qualified intermediary" that can reliably associate the payment with documentation that establishes the beneficial owner as a non-U.S. person entitled to a reduced rate of withholding under an applicable U.S. treaty.
 Withholding is made at the reduced treaty rate of withholding where the required documentation is in place and the requirements for a reduced rate of withholding are satisfied.
-Reduced rates of withholding tax on FDAP payments are not available under the Treaty unless the beneficial owner is a qualified resident of Canada under the Treaty.
-A resident of Canada (within the meaning of the Treaty) who is a natural person generally is entitled to all of the benefits of the Treaty.
-Similarly, an RRSP generally is entitled to all of the benefits of the Treaty if its sole beneficiary is an individual resident in Canada.
+Reduced rates of Section 1441 FDAP Withholding tax on FDAP payments are not available under the Treaty unless the beneficial owner is a "qualifying person" under the Treaty.
+A resident of Canada (within the meaning of the Treaty) who is a natural person generally is a qualifying person entitled to all of the beneficiary is an individual resident in Canada.